awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 **Note**
 By default, all accounts are subscribed to these services\.
 + If AWS Single Sign\-On \(AWS SSO\) is already set up, the AWS Control Tower home region must be the same as the AWS SSO region\.

+**Considerations for AWS Config and AWS CloudTrail customers**
 + The AWS account cannot have trusted access enabled in the organization master account for either AWS Config or AWS CloudTrail\.
-We recommend that you do not turn AWS Config off to set up AWS Control Tower and then turn it back on\.
++ We recommend that you do not turn AWS Config off to set up AWS Control Tower and then turn it back on\.
 If you do so, you'll incur additional charges\.

-**Note**
++ If you are running ephemeral workloads from accounts in AWS Control Tower, you will see an increase in costs associated with AWS Config\.
+Contact your AWS account representative for more specific information about managing these costs\.
-When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
++ When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
 If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.

 ## Step One: Create Your Shared Account Email Addresses<a name="step-one"></a>